akmalwesb/ATP1.0-Laravel/README.md

 - XAMPP
     (https://www.apachefriends.org/download.html)

-Milestones of milestones of milestones.
-In other words:
+## Milestones of milestones of milestones.

 Create SSH public key
 1. Open Terminal or Command Prompt on your Windows.